thepyguide/thepyguide.github.io/docs/fundamentals/variables-and-data-types.md

 ### Updating a variable

-As the name suggest, variables value can be updated too.
+As the name suggest, variables value can be varied too.
 For example, in below snippet of code we are first assigning the value 20 to age and after printing that, we're updating the age variable to hold the value 30.